Staff parking

 A: PAYG permit holders will have to add credit to their University ID card or Permit Card, and a deduction will be taken from this credit each time the car park is used.

-Monthly permits are no longer an option for staff members.
+Monthly permits are not an option for staff members.

 Q: What are the costs?